 iface.mapCanvas().setRenderFlag(False)and then restore it when the process ends.

 After loading each layer you can set it as invisible using

-#3 Updated by Sandro Santilli almost 7 years ago
+#3 Updated by Sandro Santilli over 7 years ago

 Ok one problem was that I did use the setVisibleFlag before adding to legend (for some layers).

 But still I'll want to look at NatanW suggestion:

 22:41 < NathanW> strk: you wrap it in a QgsMapCanvasLayer and set the visable flag

 22:42 < NathanW> QgsMapCanvas take a list of QgsMapCanvasLayer in it's setLayerSet method